-It is possible to shrink a cystic pimple with home care, including keeping the area clean, applying ice, and using benzoyl peroxide.
+Home remedies, such as cleansing the skin, applying ice, and using benzoyl peroxide, can help shrink a cystic pimple.
 However, in some cases, cystic acne may require dermatological help.

 Cystic acne is a severe form of acne that causes large bumps to form under the skin.
 These bumps can be painful and take a longer time to heal compared to milder forms of acne.

-In this article, we will look at what cystic pimples are, how to reduce their appearance, and what not to do.
-We will also look at more long-term treatments for cystic acne that could help prevent pimples from coming back.
+This article looks at what cystic pimples are, how to reduce their appearance, and what not to do.
+It also discusses more long-term treatments for cystic acne that could help prevent pimples from coming back.

 Cystic pimples are the result of pores in the skin becoming blocked, inflamed, and colonized by bacteria.
 Bringing down swelling and keeping the area clean may help to reduce the pimple’s size.

-To do this at home, the American Academy of Dermatology (AAD) recommend:
+To do this at home, the American Academy of Dermatology (AAD) recommends: